nwithan8/tauticord/README.md

 * Stream bandwidth
 * If stream is transcoding

-### MODIIFIED FROM nwithan8's version in the following ways:
-* Faster and more efficient thanks to minimal communication with Discord
-    * Edit a single message with updated information rather than delete and replace (but replace if message isn't the bottom-most message in the channel)
-    * Only edit/add message if message contents differ from previous message, so almost all communication with Discord is eliminated
-    * Add/remove individual reactions only when neessary
-* Use of embeds (optional) and more symbols for more aesthetic output
-* Use convenient units for bitrate reporting
-* Include media type in stream info

 Administrator (the bot owner) can react to Tauticord's messages to terminate a specific stream.

 # Requirements